loasq2671-creator/123444/README.md

     if DW.grabbing then return end
     local root, part = getRoot(), getGunPart()
     if not root or not part then
-        if not silent then notify("Grab gun", "No dropped gun on the map.", 2, "Warning") end return
+        if not silent then notify("Grab gun", "No dropped gun on the map.", 2, "warning") end return
     end
     if hasTool(LocalPlayer, "Gun") or hasTool(LocalPlayer, "Knife") then return end